 By post: If you enclose a stamped addressed envelope we will post them back to you.

 Online: Following registration you can order via the link at the top of this page.
 To register please bring photo ID to reception and a receptionist will give you your login details.
+Going forward, we will not register patients nor reset login details by telephone, as this creates unnecessary telephone demand.
 You will be given a temporary password which you will be prompted to change upon logging in for the first time.
 Click here to read more.

 We do not take repeat prescription requests by telephone to avoid errors.*